thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ## The BIG management canister {#ic-management-canister}

 The interfaces above provide the fundamental ability for external users and canisters to contact other canisters.
-But the Internet Computer provides additional functionality, such as canister and user management.
+But the BigFile provides additional functionality, such as canister and user management.
 This functionality is exposed to external users and canisters via the *BIG management canister*.

 :::note